jfasch/jfasch-home/about/site/work-in-progress/2022-04-13/seminar/index.rst

 10:00-10:15 Coffee Break
 ------------------------

+.. _clean-code-establish-project:

-10:15-12:00 Establishing "The Project" (Live Hacking, Slides)
+10:15-11:00 Establishing "The Project" (Live Hacking, Slides)
 -------------------------------------------------------------

 In a live-hacking session, establish the initial project state.